actions-marketplace-validations/Acring_swagger-editor-validate/README.md

-# Swagger Editor Validate Github Action Pluto
+# Swagger Editor Validate Github Action For Pluto

+This repository fix some bug in https://github.com/marketplace/actions/swagger-editor-validator and only use for XSKY Pluto project for a short time!!

 This GitHub Action validates OpenAPI (OAS) definition file using [Swagger Editor](https://editor.swagger.io/).